TiyisoWolfiez/R-Codes/README.md

 https://www.youtube.com/embed/ORrELERGIHs?si=b2z2PDhZexGaXuWw

 ## Directory Setup in R-Studio:
-# Before running/importing your csv file you need to run the following commands for you R to detect the working folder:
+# Before running/importing your csv file your need to run the following commands for you R to detect the working folder:

 -----------------------------------------------
   Get the current working directory: